-Taking a sharp photo seems so simple yet it is the single biggest point of failure during landscape photography.
-How do you you take sharp photos when there are so many things to consider when capturing an image?
-Each year camera technology gets smarter and accessories get better yet photographers still complain over soft-focused landscape images.
+Taking a sharp photo seems simple, yet it is the single biggest point of failure during landscape photography.
+How do you take sharp photos when there are so many things to consider when capturing an image?
+Each year, camera technology gets smarter, and accessories get better, yet photographers still complain about soft-focused landscape images.

 These are the most common reasons why most photographers fail to get an image that is fully sharp across the photo.

 6 Common Mistakes Preventing You From Taking Sharp Landscape Photos

 - Not Steadying the Composition With a Tripod